Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » Test 1

 C the supply curve will shift again after demand meets supply

-D the equilibrium quantity will fall
+D the equilibrium price will increase

 Question #10